Skip to Main Content

 Much of this comes from: https://sites.google.com/view/practical-information-literacy/beating-ai - created by Steve Jung

-On that site are links to two PowerPoints on AI.
+On that site are links to several PowerPoints on AI.